-- 3.143 In addition to these main pools, there is a small teaching pool at Edith Weston Primary School which has just been refurbished and is only 1m deep.
+- 3.130 Barnsdale Hall and Country Club is a commercial facility which operates primarily on a registered membership basis.
+The pool is a 22 m pool without lanes.
+There are no learn to swim lessons available at this site. - 3.131 In addition to these main pools, there is a small teaching pool at Edith Weston Primary School which has just been refurbished and is only 1m deep.
 The facility is not currently open for community use, but the school hopes to make it available on a limited basis for lessons and possibly other bookings such as parties.
 There is also a small pool at Rutland Caravan and Camping in Greetham which is primarily for use by its patrons, but there is a Community Use Agreement in development.
-Neither of these pools provides the range of swimming opportunities which are needed for community sport, and are not therefore included further in the assessment. - 3.144 Oakham CofE Primary School also has a small learner pool that is well used for preschool aqua programmes and the school's own swim lessons.
+Neither of these pools provides the range of swimming opportunities which are needed for community sport, and are not therefore included further in the assessment. - 3.132 Oakham CofE Primary School also has a small learner pool that is well used for pre-school aqua programmes and the school's own swim lessons.
 Again this is too small to be included within the main assessment below.

-- 3.145 The only pool available for a significant amount of time to all members of the community on an affordable pay and play basis is the public pool at Catmose.
+- 3.133 The only pool available for a significant amount of time to all members of the community on an affordable pay and play basis is the public pool at Catmose.
 The pool at Uppingham Sports Centre, although having a planning condition requirement for community use, is in practice only available at lunchtimes and a small number of evening sessions on a pay and play basis, with the bulk of the community time being either for swimming lessons or on a membership basis.
-The pool at Oakham School is only available to clubs, and the pool at Barnsdale operates as a membership club. - 3.146 A detailed conditions survey was undertaken on the Catmose pool in the autumn 2013 which resulted in the closure of the pool for some time and works being undertaken, in particular in relation to the roof and pool filter.
-The advice from the Jim Gordon Associates team dated November 2013 was clear:

-We are of the opinion that it is of limited benefit, for any investment, to be made in the air handling and environment unless the pool structure can be "sealed" and all roof leaks can be repaired.
-(25 November 2013, p8)

-- 3.147 Although work has been completed on the roof, there are still significant leaks during heavy rain, and heating issues continue to cause issues for users and staff.
+The pool at Oakham School is only available to clubs, and the pool at Barnsdale operates as a membership club. - 3.134 A detailed conditions survey was undertaken on the Catmose pool in the autumn 2013 which resulted in the closure of the pool for some time and works being undertaken, in particular in relation to the roof and pool filter.
+The advice from the Jim Gordon Associates team dated November 2013 was clear: - We are of the opinion that it is of limited benefit, for any investment, to be made in the air handling and environment unless the pool structure can be "sealed" and all roof leaks can be repaired.
+(25 November 2013, p8) - 3.135 Although work has been completed on the roof, there are still significant leaks during heavy rain, and heating issues continue to cause issues for users and staff.
 The changing and showering facilities on poolside mean that the pool, as it stands, is not fit for purpose for many groups of users.
 The future of the pool therefore requires more fundamental consideration as it does not reach the quality expectations of most would-be users.
-However there are a number of proposals for the Catmose site generally, including new education uses, so the future of the pool and any potential replacement is uncertain. - 3.148 In relation to the surrounding authorities, there are pools in Stamford, Corby, Melton Mowbray and Bourne.
-These provide opportunities for residents of

-Rutland, particularly those on living on the east side of the county who could not reach the Catmose pool within a 20 minute drive time.

-3.149 The use of the Catmose swimming pool by both adult and junior members of Catmose Sports has been mapped, based on use during spring and early autumn of 2014.
+- 3.136 In relation to the surrounding authorities, there are pools in Stamford, Corby, Melton Mowbray and Bourne.
+These provide opportunities for residents of Rutland, particularly those on living on the east side of the county who could not reach the Catmose pool within a 20 minute drive time. - 3.137 The use of the Catmose swimming pool by both adult and junior members of Catmose Sports has been mapped, based on use during spring and early autumn of 2014.
 This use includes the Aqua Ed programming and adult swimming lessons.
 The maps in Figures 25 and 26 appear to show that the adult usage is drawn from a wider area than the junior usage, which is primarily focussed around Oakham itself.